Konidela–Allu family

-The Konidela family is a prominent Indian film family known for their work in Telugu cinema.
+The Konidela–Allu family is a prominent Indian film family known for their work in Telugu cinema.
 The family, spanning at least three generations, is involved in films, business ventures, and politics.
-The prominent heads of the family are actor Chiranjeevi and his late father-in-law, the comedian Allu Ramalingaiah.
+The heads of the family have included actor Chiranjeevi and his father-in-law, the comedian Allu Ramalingaiah.
 The family is colloquially known as Mega family in reference to the moniker of Chiranjeevi—Mega Star.

 Overview

-Konidela s a Telugu family with their origins in Mogalthuru and Palakollu villages of West Godavari district in the Indian state of Andhra Pradesh.
+Konidela–Allu is a Telugu family with their origins in Mogalthuru and Palakollu villages of West Godavari district in the Indian state of Andhra Pradesh.
 They are one of the most prominent families in Indian cinema.